lewis-010/modelling-airbnbs-property-listing-dataset/README.md

 - The characteristics are a mixture of text and numerical values.
     - E.g., location, bedrooms, guests, ratings, price per night etc
 - The first task was to clean the dataset with the following steps:
-    - Remove rows with missing ratings
+    - Remove rows with missing ratings.
-    - Combine description strings into singular string and remove whitespace
+    - Combine description strings into singular string and remove whitespace.
-    - Apply default feature values (1) for guests, beds, bathrooms and bedrooms for missing values
+    - Apply default feature values (1) for guests, beds, bathrooms and bedrooms for missing values.
 ```Python
 def remove_rows_with_missing_data():
      df.dropna(subset=['Description', 'Cleanliness_rating', 'Accuracy_rating', 'Communication_rating', 'Location_rating', 'Check-in_rating', 'Value_rating'], inplace=True)